Beatrice Lindsay: Scientific career and writing

-In 1885, Lindsay published an anatomical paper, "On the Avian Sternum", in the Proceedings of the Zoological Society of London, arguing that the keel of carinate birds is a unique structure not homologous with reptilian elements.
-She later authored two popular science books: An Introduction to the Study of Zoology (1895), written as a general guide to zoology with an emphasis on humane science, and The Story of Animal Life (1902), part of the Library of Useful Stories series.
+In 1885, Lindsay published "On the Avian Sternum" in the Proceedings of the Zoological Society of London.
+The paper argued that the keel of carinate birds was not homologous with reptilian elements.

+She later wrote two popular science books: An Introduction to the Study of Zoology (1895), a general guide to zoology, and The Story of Animal Life (1902), part of the Library of Useful Stories series.